spencerwooo/dowww/docs/4-advanced/4-2-lxrunoffline.md

 Upon filling up the precise absolute path to the `16.04.2-server-cloudimg-amd64-root.tar.gz` file, the command shall create a distribution named as UF, in directory `c:\WSL\UFull`.

-:::tip
-**Comments about those "docker images"**: docker is meant to be as light-weight as possbile, and a functional Linux distribution may come in size of less than 20MB.
+:::callout 🍼 Comments about those "docker images" Docker is meant to be as light-weight as possbile, and a functional Linux distribution may come in size of less than 20MB.
 Yet, with these skinny super-light-weight Linux distro, at times, you won't even have the `apt-get` command.
 :::

 ### Accessing the newly installed image